 How Do I Claim Compensation For A Data Breach? – Potential Payout Amounts

-However, this table should only be used as a guide.
+However, this table should only be used as a guide and the top figure is not contained in the JCG.
 How much you could receive in compensation will depend on your specific claim.

-For further guidance on how to claim compensation for a data breach, contact one of our advisors today.
+For further guidance on how to claim data breach compensation for a data breach, contact one of our advisors today.

 Can Data Breach Compensation Be Made Up Of Material Losses?